paulbrodersen/somnotate/README.md

 estimate the mean and the variance of all provided features in the training data set, and (2) how well the (automatically selected) subset of features used for inference matches between the training and the test data sets.
-Here are a few points that spell out what that means in practice:
+Here are a few notes that spell out what that means in practice:

 1. The variance between recordings from different animals is typically greater than the variance within one long recording from one animal.
 Training on shorter recordings from multiple animals is hence preferable to training on longer recordings from fewer animals.
-In my experiments, training on manually annotated recordings from five or six different animals represented a sweet-spot, where adding further training data yielded strongly diminishing returns in performance improvements.
+In our experiments, training on manually annotated recordings from five or six different animals represented a sweet-spot, where adding further training data yielded strongly diminishing returns in performance improvements.